upadhyaytanmay07/cpp_logicbased_programs/README.md

 Switch Statement In C++, the switch statement is used when multiple situations need to be evaluated primarily based on the value of a variable or an expression. switch statement acts as an alternative to multiple if statements or if-else ladder and has a cleaner structure and it is easy for handling multiple conditions.

 Implementation:

 Based on the above decision making statements in C++ , Simple programs have been used to help understand how decision making statements work in c++.
 The programs are:

 Odd-Even check

 Vowel Check

-Finding the largest number from three given numbers by the user Making a Calculator using Switch Case
+Finding the largest number from three given numbers by the user

+Making a Calculator using Switch Case

-Made a basic banking system using Switch Case
+Made a basic Hostel fee structure using Switch Case

 Algorihtms: